MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-plan.md

 - 52.127.64.33
 - 52.127.68.34

-You will need to open ports for all these IP addresses in your firewall to allow incoming and outgoing traffic to and from the addresses for signaling.
-If your firewall supports DNS names, the FQDN  sip.pstnhub.dod.teams.microsoft.us resolves to all the IP addresses above.
+You need to open ports for all these IP addresses in your firewall to allow incoming and outgoing traffic to and from the addresses for signaling.
+If your firewall supports DNS names, the FQDN  sip.pstnhub.dod.teams.microsoft.us resolves to all these IP addresses.

 ### Office 365 GCC High environment